SpinningKids/minifmod/README.md

 - The format of xmeffects.h isn't changed, but it's part of the minixm library.

 ## Revision History

+### Version 2.2.0 (2025/12/15 Pan/SK)

+- Support for both MingW and MSVC on Windows: minor breaking change on file support (callback definition changed)

 ### Version 2.1.0 (2025/08/24 Pan/SK)